aexolate/simbricks/RecoNIC_README.md

 - The elboration/simulation of RecoNIC using Vivado requires sufficient system memory.
 Insufficient memory may lead to degraded performance due to swap files, or fatal errors. *Each* xsim simulation may peak to ~10GB of memory usage.
 - If `TimeoutError` occurs, try increasing the timeout duration in `simbricks/orchestration/exectools.py` as the elaboration process may take awhile depending on CPU and Memory availalbe.

-In the `experiments` directory, execute `python3 run.py --verbose --force pyexps/reconic.py` to run the RecoNIC experiment.
+In the `experiments` directory (`cd /workspaces/simbricks/experiments`), execute `python3 run.py --verbose --force pyexps/reconic.py` to run the RecoNIC experiment.
 The results can be found in the `/out` folder.
-Change the `testcase` variable in the python script to run the RDMA WRITE or RDMA READ experiment.
+Change the `testcase` variable in the `reconic.py` script to run the RDMA WRITE or RDMA READ experiment.

-For further configuration of the RDMA subsystem or payload, the configuration JSON file can be in `/workspaces/simbricks/sims/external/reconic/sim/testcases/write_2rdma/write_2rdma.json` for the WRITE testcase, and similarly for the READ testcase.
+For further configuration of the RDMA subsystem or payload, the configuration JSON file can be found in `/workspaces/simbricks/sims/external/reconic/sim/testcases/write_2rdma/write_2rdma.json` for the WRITE testcase, and similarly for the READ testcase.